 As dog trainers, we hear heartbreaking stories and see ongoing angst involving a new pet that could have easily been avoided, simply if there had been more planning, truthfulness, and homework before acquiring the new puppy or dog.
 Before you decide to adopt, be sure this is the right time to add a dog to your family.

-Shelters and rescues are busting out at the seams, and thousands of animals are euthanized every day because people act impulsively.
+Shelters and rescues are busting out at the seams, and thousands of animals are euthanized every day.

 Lack of forethought and planning could mean the difference between life and death for a puppy or dog.